santilucero1/santilucero1/README.md

 👨‍🏫 Complete a Google & Coursera Course about Python. https://www.coursera.org/account/accomplishments/certificate/CNPQS435X8NF

-🌸 I make a video game with Unity. https://santiago-lucero.itch.io/icaro
+🌸 I maked a video game with Unity. https://santiago-lucero.itch.io/icaro

 🤖 I have knowledge with the Discord API and handling of Bots with Python.